How to Choose an Experience Platform That Fits Your Architecture and Skills

 Localization

 Trade and exchange of knowledge know no geographical boundaries.
-The possibility of offering localization of your digital experiences—different languages for different readers—should therefore be a feature.
+The possibility of offering localization of your digital experiences should therefore be a feature.

 Digital experiences include much more than pure texts in today’s world.
 An experience platform should offer editing options for images, content management for documents, as well as easy embedding of e.g. videos.

-Check this feature to ensure a thorough investigation of whether the potential experience platform supports accessibility standards and guidelines.
+Check this feature to secure a thorough investigation of whether the potential experience platform supports accessibility standards and guidelines.

 Some enterprises have additional requirements catering to several stakeholders and marketing teams spread over the globe.
 Check each feature that applies: